Kyle-KE/SWE/README.md

 # Food Ordering System

-Designed by Ridwan Farhan.
-Built by Kyle Sawaya.
+This system was designed by Ridwan Farhan and coded by Kyle Musa Sawaya.